mozsearch/mozsearch/README.md

-- You need to make sure any changes you've made to the searchfox repository are committed to git.  `output-file.rs` depends on the blame repository having lines that match up exactly with the state of the source files checked out from git or it can panic because of accesing beyond the end of vectors.
+- You need to make sure any changes you've made to the searchfox repository are committed to git.  `output-file.rs` depends on the blame repository having lines that match up exactly with the state of the source files checked out from git or it can panic because of accessing beyond the end of vectors.
 (The blame data will also be wrong.)
 - You need to make sure the blame repository has been updated.
 The Makefile will take care of this for you, but if you're running `indexer-run.sh`